Frequently asked questions about the DRGA

 1. Have obtained a position approved for rural generalist anaesthesia training; and

-1. Have completed an accredited Advanced Life Support 2 (ALS-2) course within 52 calendar weeks prior to commencing diploma of rural generalist anaesthesia training.
+1. Have completed an accredited Advanced Life Support 2 (ALS-2) course within 52 calendar weeks prior to commencing rural generalist anaesthesia training.
 In exceptional circumstances where you cannot complete the ALS requirement before commencing RGA training, please contact us

 Who is responsible for selecting trainees?